RajsimmanRavi/Elascale_secure/README.md

 ## Clean up Procedure

-You can remove the IoT application and it's related components (eg. worker nodes) using the following script:
+You can remove the example IoT application and it's related components (eg. worker nodes) using the following script:

 ```sudo /home/ubuntu/Elascale_secure/./clean_iot_app.sh```